urbit/docs/docs/arvo/internals/ford/commentary.md

               (fine cof sel(boy [[%brcn mav] boy]))
             ==

-In the case of a direct twig hoop, we just push it onto `boy` and we're done.
+In the case of a direct hoon hoop, we just push it onto `boy` and we're done.
 In the case of an indirect hoop, we must compile the referenced file.